The policies below include:

 Rowan Dartington is committed to prompt and fair treatment of all clients’ orders.
 Having assessed the relevant criteria and any specific instructions provided by you, we will select the most appropriate venue(s) from those available and execute your order accordingly.

 Typically we will deal ‘at best’, using prices at the prevailing price in the market.
 However, if you give us an investment instruction at a specified price limit and for a specified size (a ‘limit order’), then it may not always be possible to execute that order under the prevailing market conditions.
+If we receive clear instructions from you as to how to execute your order, we will not pay regard to any of the execution factors we would usually consider.
 We would be required to make your order public (i.e. show the order to the market) unless you agree that we need not do so.
 We believe it is in your best interests if we exercise our discretion as to whether or not we make your order public.
 By agreeing to the Order Execution Policy you agree to us not making your orders public, unless we consider it is your best interests for us to do so.

-We may combine (or ‘aggregate’) an order for our clients with orders for our clients with orders of other clients.
+We may combine (or ‘aggregate’) an order for our clients with orders of other clients.
 We would only aggregate a client order if it was unlikely to work to the overall disadvantage of the client.
 However, the effect of aggregation may on some occasions work to the clients disadvantage and may on occasions result in our clients obtaining a less favourable price than if their order was executed separately.

 If an order has been aggregated, but not been allocated in full then generally the distribution of assets will be allocated on a proportionate basis.
 In these circumstances, it may be more costly to the client as we have to fulfil the order over several transactions each subject to our minimum charges.